DavidDriessen/VRAS_pre-roll_python/readme.md

 ```
 Please use the same filenames for trailers and posters.
 Example: jojo.png & jojo.mp4

 Once you have followed all these steps, just do `python main.py`.
-All rendered trailers will go in the folder called `output`.
+All rendered pre-rolls will go in the folder called `output`.